 Very lightweight, perfect as a Spring or Summer accent.
 But, warm enough when doubled to wear in the cooler months.

 Care: Machine wash, warm water, gentle cycle.
 Do not bleach.
 Machine dry, gentle, no heat.
 Do not iron.
 Drycleanable: any solvent except Trichloroethylene.

 Pattern by Tamara Kelly of Moogly.com

-Free p&p in the U.K. Please contact me for a cost price quote for postage overseas.
+Free p&p within the U.K. Please contact me for a cost price quote for postage overseas.

 Karen HunterKnits by Karen